Have your next event at Temple Jeremiah!

 Mazel tov on the birth of your new baby!
 Please be sure to let us know of the birth of your child or grandchild, and we will send you a package from our Caring Community, complete with congratulatory notes, information, and a Temple Jeremiah bib.

 We hope you will celebrate the birth of the new baby with your Temple Jeremiah community with a bris for a boy or a baby naming for a girl.
 Temple Jeremiah is happy to host namings for our congregants and their families at our Shabbat worship service.
-In addition, many families provide baked goods and other refreshments at the Oneg Shabbat immediately following the service.
-E-mail the temple office at email@example.com or call 847.441.5760 for more information.
+In addition, many families contribute to the Oneg Shabbat immediately following the service.
+For more information on having a bris or baby naming at Temple Jeremiah, please contact Phyllis Burg at 847.441.5760 ext.
+110 or at firstname.lastname@example.org.

 Temple Jeremiah offers beautiful facilities for weddings, showers and receptions.
 E-mail the temple office at firstname.lastname@example.org or call 847.441.5760 or visit our Facility Rental page for more information.

 We are here for you in times of illness, death, and mourning.
 We are available for hospital visits, funerals, memorial services, and shivas.
 Our Caring Community can provide you with meals if you need a hand.
-Please contact Phyllis at 847.441.5760 or firstname.lastname@example.org to reach out to us.
+To learn more about our Caring Community and what we do, please visit our Caring Community page.
+Please contact Rabbi Heaps at 847.441.5760 or email@example.com to reach out to us.

 The Caring Community of Temple Jeremiah published a guide to the Jewish customs and rituals of death and mourning.
 The booklet of resources is entitled, ” D’vrei Nechama–Words of Comfort: A Guide to the Customs and Rituals of Death & Mourning.”
 This booklet of resources includes helpful information on Jewish customs, practices & rituals surrounding death, burial, and mourning, as well as pertinent information about area and temple resources.